-The information below is disclosed in accordance with the provisions of Part Eight of Regulation (EU) No 575/2013 of the European Parliament and of the council of 26 June 2013 on prudential requirements for credit institutions and investment firms (hereinafter the "Regulation") and paragraph 32(1) of DI144-2014-14 (the "Directive") of the Cyprus Securities and Exchange Commission (the "CySEC") for the prudential supervision of investment firms.
-In accordance with the abovementioned Regulation and Directive, Prochoice Chrimatistiriaki Ltd ('the Company") has an obligation to publish information in relation to risks and risk management on an annual basis at a minimum.
+The information below is disclosed in accordance with the provisions of Part Eight of Regulation (EU) No 575/2013 of the European Parliament and of the council of 26 June 2013 on prudential requirements for credit institutions and investment firms (hereinafter the "Regulation") and paragraph 32(1) of DI144-2014-14 of the Cyprus Securities and Exchange Commission (the "CySEC") for the prudential supervision of investment firms.

-The information that the Company discloses herein relates to the year ended 31 December 2016.
+The information that the Company discloses herein relates to the year ended 31 December 2017.